 His work as a director

 has involved major theatre companies such as the Abbey Theatre, Stratford Festival Theatre, Canada, Bungaku-za Theatre Company, Tokyo and many others.
 He directed the longest running show ever produced in S.E.Asia: Phuket Fantasea in Thailand and this show is still running after eighteen years!
 The show, in a 4000 seat theatre, is an unusual blend of Las Vegas technical effects, traditional Thai performance techniques and styles and aerial circus skills.
 In recent years he has directed a series of large-scale Shakespeare productions at the Stratford Festival, Ontario, Canada.
 In Greece and Japan he directed numerous celebrity actors in many different venues over many years.
 His shows have also been seen in London’s West End and in New York.
 Most recently he directed Shakespeare’s Cymbeline in Bali, Indonesia and Handan Shakespearian Dream (co-production with the Kunqu Chinese Opera company in Nanjing, China), performed in London.

 He has also published diverse works

-and his latest book is about Balinese performance, Performance in Bali, co-written with the distinguished Balinese Dalang (master-puppeteer), scholar and dancer I Nyoman Sedana from ISI institute in Bali: www.Routledge.com
+His new book, Rehearsing Shakespeare, will be published in March 2021 by Routledge and his last book was about Balinese performance, Performance in Bali, co-written with the distinguished Balinese Dalang (master-puppeteer), scholar and dancer I Nyoman Sedana from ISI institute in Bali: www.Routledge.com